deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG33.png" alt="">

-As we can see, this sets the zero flag in our case.
+As we can see from the image above, this sets the zero flag in our case.
 Additionally, now we have reached a possible jump within `ntdll!LdrpDispatchUserCallTargetXFG`

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG34.png" alt="">